 Hive #1 is in fantastic shape as far as I can tell.
 If the activity outside the entrance is any indication of the health of the colony, then the colony in Hive #1 is doing three or four times better than the one in Hive #2.

 It’s not uncommon to prop up a weak hive by installing a frame of brood taken from a stronger hive.
-But I’m reluctant to try anything like that because: 1) We already rolled the dice last week when we checkerboarded the brood frames after expanding Hive #1.
-We were lucky the colony was strong enough to handle having the brood all spread out.
-But if we chance it and mess with the brood again, I think we’d be pushing our luck.
-2) We don’t have enough experience to try something like that.
-The queen would get squished, I know it.
+But I’m reluctant to try anything like that because: 1) I already rolled the dice last week when I checkerboarded the brood frames after expanding Hive #1.
+I was lucky the colony was strong enough to handle having the brood all spread out.
+But if I chance it and mess with the brood again, I think I’d be pushing my luck.
+2) I don’t have enough experience to try something like that.
+The queen would get squished.
+I know it.

-I’m making a call to the one local experienced beekeeper I know, and if he says we should move a frame of brood from the strong colony to the weak colony, then okay, we’ll do it — if he supervises the operation.
-Otherwise, the plan is to wait until next weekend and add a second brood box to Hive #2 and hope for the best.
-(We do a lot of that around here.)
-For all we know, Hive #2 could be doing just fine the way it is.
+I’m making a call to the one local experienced beekeeper I know, and if he says I should move a frame of brood from the strong colony to the weak colony, then okay, I’ll do it — if he supervises the operation.
+Otherwise, the plan is to wait until next weekend and add a second deep to Hive #2 and hope for the best.
+(I do a lot of that around here.)
+For all I know, Hive #2 could be doing just fine the way it is.
 So we’ll see…